schooofs/digital-river-global-commerce-1/README.txt

 2. Configure ‘Digital River > Settings’
 3. Import Products

-Follow these steps to setup Digital River Global Commerce

-1. Activate the plugin through the 'Plugins' menu in WordPress
-2. Configure 'Digital River > Settings'
-3. Import Products

 == OPEN NEW MARKETS ==

 Enter new markets in months, not years.
 With pre-established local acquirers and selling entities around the world, Digital River helps you accelerate time to market and ignite your global sales in over 200 countries.